A tour of Hoima City

 Kabwoya Game Reserve

-Kabwoya Game Reserve is one of the newly formed game reserves in the country after it was gazetted in 1980.
-It started as a controlled area for game hunting but due to poor management wildlife in the park was poached out.
-In 2002, it was established as a wildlife reserve and the Uganda Wildlife Authority re-introduced the wildlife to the reserve.
-Animals in the reserve include Uganda kob, bush duiker, oribi, warthog, bushbuck, hippos, buffaloes, bushpig, and colobus.
-The reserve is also a natural habitat for more than 400 bird species such as blue-headed sunbird, strange weaver, dwarf honey guide, yellow-eyed black fletcher, and grauer’s warbler to mention but a few.
+The reserve is also a natural habitat for more than 400 bird species.
+Such include blue-headed sunbird, strange weaver, dwarf honey guide, yellow-eyed black fletcher, and grauer’s warbler to mention but a few.
 The Kabwoya Game Reserve stretches for over 70 square kilometers along the Lake Albert shoreline area.
-Visitors can engage in a game drive in the park, especially in the morning hours to encounter the game as the feed while in the comfort of the visitors’ vehicle.
+Visitors can engage in a game drive in the park, especially in the morning hours.
+They can encounter the animals while in the comfort of their vehicle.
 Night game drives are also provided to encounter the nocturnals as they feed and hunt such as leopards.

 Visit Lake Albert